American Goldfinch: The Golden Bird

 Female American Goldfinch

 Females are less colorful year-round.
-The female American goldfinch is duller yellow with white wing bars.
+The female American goldfinch is duller yellow with patches of drab olive and white wing bars.
 Meet the 3 types of goldfinches in the United States.

 Winter American Goldfinch

 Birding experts Kenn and Kimberly Kaufman write, “Goldfinches, like most small birds, molt all their feathers at the end of summer or during fall.
 By the time winter arrives, the snappy yellow and black plumage of the males is replaced by a new, but much more drab, set of feathers, lacking the black cap and most of the gold tones.
 This molt during the fall is far less noticeable than the transition back to their bright breeding plumage in spring.
 It’s fascinating to watch how quickly the males transition back into their dapper summer plumage.”
-Don’t miss 20 pretty pictures of finches.
+Psst—the lesser goldfinch is no less amazing.

 American Goldfinch Nest and Eggs